code-and-co/react-native-image-offline/README.md

 * Automatically remove expired images from offline store.
 * Supports fallback source static image.
 This will be shown if source object has 'uri' but unable to download image or it does not exist in offline store.
 * You can use custom Image component.
-* You can always reload the image by you specifying the `reloadImage={true}` irrespective of the image already available in offline store.
+* You can always reload the image by you specifying the `reloadImage={true}` irrespective of the image already available in offline store, so that you can refresh/load latest updated images.
 * Able to clear the offline store